YMCA offering adult soccer, youth flag football

-Atmore Area YMCA, along with Atmore Soccer Inc., has decided to take the Y’s successful youth soccer program to the next level.
+With the success its youth soccer program has enjoyed over the past three years, Atmore Area YMCA, along with Atmore Soccer Inc., has decided to take the program to the next level.

 Registration for the new Adult Recreational Soccer program will continue until 4:30 p.m. on Friday, December 29.
 Games are set to begin on Saturday, January 20.